-Every year millions of dollars go unclaimed by businesses that think they can’t take advantage of R&D tax credits & benefits.
+Every year millions of dollars go unclaimed by businesses that think they can’t take advantage of R&D tax benefits.

 So if you think research and development (R&D) tax credits are only for large corporations or big scientific breakthroughs, you could be missing out on some huge tax breaks for your own business.